microsoft/jacdac/services/devicescriptmanager.md

 Allows for deployment and control over DeviceScript virtual machine.

 Programs start automatically after device restart or uploading of new program.
-You can stop programs until next reset by setting the `running` register to `0`.
+You can stop programs until next reset by setting the `running` and `autostart` registers to `false`.

 ## Commands